PaddlePaddle/book/01.fit_a_line/README.md

 $\hat{Y}$ represents the predicted result of the model and is used to distinguish it from the real value $Y$.
 The parameters to be learned by the model are: $\omega_1, \ldots, \omega_{13}, b$.

 After building the model, we need to give the model an optimization goal so that the learned parameters can make the predicted value $\hat{Y}$ get as close to the true value $Y$.
-Here we introduce the concept of loss function ([Loss Function](https://en.wikipedia.org/wiki/Loss_function), or Cost Function.
+Here we introduce the concept of loss function ([Loss Function](https://en.wikipedia.org/wiki/Loss_function), or Cost Function).
 Input the target value $y_{i}$ of any data sample and the predicted value $\hat{y_{i}}$ given by a model.
 Then the loss function outputs a non-negative real number, which is usually used to represent model error.

 For linear regression models, the most common loss function is the Mean Squared Error ([MSE](https://en.wikipedia.org/wiki/Mean_squared_error)), which is: